 Thursday, April 02, 2009

-bargain hunting
+bargain hunting in the caribbean

 Bargain hunting is the new pastime in America.
 Everybody is complaining about the bad shape the economy is in and therefore nobody wants to pay the regular price for any product, including yacht charters.
 Lower prices for almost all products and specials everywhere seam like a great deal, but a deflationary scenario is the worst economic situation we could be in.